drawers/abecedary/README.md

 ![An abecedarian form from a Tibetan ritual text](/images/abecedary.png)

-An abecedarian form (ka rtsom) from a Tibetan ritual text.
+_An abecedarian form (ka rtsom) from a Tibetan ritual text._

 _Image from [BDRC](http://purl.bdrc.io/resource/MW1NLM718_O1NLM718_011)_

 ## Introduction

-In large codebases, files containing enums can become messy.
-Some enums have a clear order that requires no explanation:
+For some enums, order is meaningful:

 ```kotlin
 enum class Planet {